Gemini Man (film): Development and pre-production

 In 1997, Darren Lemke sold his pitch for Gemini Man after impressing Don Murphy with an unproduced spec script.
 Warner Bros.
-Pictures pursued the project the project, but Walt Disney Pictures ultimately won out and Tony Scott would become attached to direct.
+Pictures pursued the project, but Walt Disney Pictures ultimately won out and Tony Scott would become attached to direct.
 Complications soon arose when the studio were planning how to make the film.
 Harrison Ford and Chris O'Donnell were considered for the lead roles.
 The producers toyed with the idea of an actor play both roles through the use of visual effects, but Scott moved on from the film before any progress could be made.
 Mel Gibson briefly boarded the project and shot test footage before departing.
 At the time, Disney's now-defunct animation/visual effects department The Secret Lab developed a test short, known as Human Face Project, to create visual effects for the film, which would involve creating a younger CG clone of the main actor.
 Ali screenwriters Stephen J. Rivele & Christopher Wilkinson were hired to polish Lemke's script in July 2000.
 The following month, Nicolas Cage and Sean Connery were in the running for the dual role.
 In November 2000, the film was retitled to Gemini and was reportedly slotted for a summer 2002 release with Murphy, Jerry Bruckheimer and Jane Hamsher producing.
 In April 2001, Jonathan Hensleigh was selected to reconfigure the script while maintaining Lemke's concept.
 By February 2009, Curtis Hanson entered talks to direct the film while David Benioff had penned the latest draft of the script.
 Joe Carnahan had previously pitched for the film, and developed test footage with Clint Eastwood as the assassin.
 The film never progressed at Disney, though, as the technology was not developed enough at that time for the film to be produced.
 Carnahan also envisioned Jon Voight in the role as well.
 Later script revisions were done by Billy Ray, Andrew Niccol, and Brian Helgeland.

 In 2016, Skydance Media acquired the film from Disney, with Jerry Bruckheimer producing, along with Skydance's David Ellison, Dana Goldberg and Don Granger.
 Murphy, Mike Stenson, Chad Oman and Brian Bell would serve as executive producers.
 Ang Lee was hired to direct the film for Paramount Pictures and Skydance in April 2017 and Fosun Pictures came on board to finance soon after with Guo Guangchang also on board as executive producer.

 That same month, Will Smith was cast in the lead role, and a release date set for October 11, 2019.
 In January 2018, Clive Owen and Mary Elizabeth Winstead were cast in the film, with Winstead winning the role over Tatiana Maslany.
 In January 2018, Benedict Wong and Ralph Brown joined the cast and filming began in February.